The semantics of the "depends on extension" subprogram attribute

 Installing an extension typically brings several subprograms.
 For example, installing the tablefunc extension brings the normal_rand() function.
 If, later, you drop the extension, then all the subprograms that it brought are silently dropped as a consequence.
 You don't need to say cascade to bring this outcome.
 Occasionally, users enlarge an extension's functionality with their own subprograms.
 They consider that these, too, are part of the extension and they want, therefore, to have these be silently dropped if the extension is dropped.
 This is what "depends on extension" achieves.

-You can test this easily, if you have a sandbox cluster, by creating a brand-new database and installing, say, the tablefunc extension into it.
+You can test this easily, if you have a sandbox cluster, by creating a brand-new database and installing, say, the tablefunc extension into it, specifying, for example, "with schema extensions".
 (You need to do this as a superuser.)
-Then create a test function, say f(), and a test procedure, say p() in that database and use "alter... depends on extension..." to make them "part of" tablefunc.
+Then create a test function, say f(), and a test procedure, say p() in the same database and schema and use "alter... depends on extension..." to make these "part of" tablefunc.
 Use this query to observe this outcome:

-select p.proname::text, p.pronamespace::regnamespace::text, e.extname from pg_catalog.pg_proc p inner join pg_catalog.pg_depend d on p.oid = d.objid inner join pg_catalog.pg_extension e on d.refobjid = e.oid where p.pronamespace::regnamespace::text = 's' order by 1, 2, 3;
+select p.proname::text, e.extname from pg_catalog.pg_proc p inner join pg_catalog.pg_depend d on p.oid = d.objid inner join pg_catalog.pg_extension e on d.refobjid = e.oid where p.pronamespace::regnamespace::text = 'extensions' order by 1, 2, 3;

 You'll see this: